Emily Gielnik: Urawa Red Diamonds, 2016

 After the 2016 Olympics, Gielnik joined Japanese club Urawa Red Diamonds.

 Avaldsnes IL, 2017

-Gielnik joined Norwegen team Avaldsnes IL for the 2017 season.
+Gielnik joined Norwegian team Avaldsnes IL for the 2017 season.
 She had a breakout season with the team, scoring eight goals in league play.
 Avaldsnes finished second in the Toppserien and won the Norwegian Cup.

 Melbourne Victory, 2018–2019

 Gielnik signed with Melbourne Victory for the 2018–19 W-League season.

 Bayern Munich, 2019–2020

 On 23 August 2019, Gielnik joined German Frauen-Bundesliga club Bayern Munich.
 In July 2020, she left the club after making only 6 appearances, partially due to injury.

 Vittsjö, 2020

 A week after leaving Bayern Munich, Gielnik signed with another European club, joining Swedish club Vittsjö.

-Brisbane Roar, 2020–
+Brisbane Roar, 2020–2021

-In November 2020, Gielnik returned Australia, signing with her hometown club, Brisbane Roar.
+In November 2020, Gielnik returned to Australia, signing with her hometown club, Brisbane Roar.

+Aston Villa, 2021–2023

+In 2021, Gielnik joined the Women's Super League side Aston Villa and left in 2023 at the expiry of her contract.

+Melbourne Victory, 2023–2025

+In September 2023, Gielnik returned to Australia re-joining Melbourne Victory.

+Monterrey, 2025–

+In July 2025, Gielnik joined Liga MX Femenil club Monterrey.
+She made her debut in their opening Apertura game of the 2025–26 season on 13 July 2025 in a 4–0 defeat away to UNAM Pumas.